AProf Jason Low

 Location: Room 507, Easterfield Building, Kelburn Pde, Kelburn Campus

 Associate Editor of British Journal of Developmental Psychology (http://www.bpsjournals.co.uk/journals/bjdp/)

-The main focus of my current research is on the early development of our ability to ascribe complex mental states (especially beliefs) to predict behaviour (i.e., theory of mind understanding).
-My research focuses on the nature of false-belief theory of mind understanding in young preschool children.
-Current projects are examining: (1) the extent to which implicit (unconscious) false-belief understanding is sign-posted in children’s (and adults’) anticipatory looking responses; (2) how complex grammatical understanding and executive functioning bridge implicit and explicit (conscious) false-belief understanding; (3) whether there are dissociations in looking and verbal responses over a range of belief-inducing tasks; and (4) the limits of implicit theory of mind understanding.
-I also have interests in the evolutionary basis of theory of mind and other core cognitive capacities (e.g., animals’ sensitivity to gaze and numerical information).
+The main focus of my current research is on the early development of our ability to ascribe complex mental states (especially beliefs) to predict other people’s behaviours (i.e., false-belief theory of mind understanding).
+Current projects examine: (1) the extent to which implicit (unconscious) false-belief tracking is sign-posted in children’s (and adults’) anticipatory looking responses; (2) how complex grammatical understanding and executive functioning underpin explicit representation of belief as such; (3) whether there are dissociations in looking and verbal responses over a range of belief-inducing tasks; and (4) signature limits on implicit theory of mind sensitivity.
+I have interests in the evolutionary basis of theory of mind and engage in collaborative research on comparative cognition (e.g., animals’ perceptual reasoning and their sensitivity to gaze and numerical information).
 I have also published research on how children’s knowledge and strategies become more manipulable and flexible over the course of development.

 - PSYC415: Early Cognitive Development (Course Coordinator)

 - PSYC324: Child Development (Course Coordinator)